Trudge-CNK/personal-goals/daily-thoughts/2020_daily-thoughts.md

 **12/17/2020**
 ---
 This day was awkward.
 I had a difficult reading in the morning that threw me off for the entire day.
 I did start trying to actually improve my skill at a video game vs just running through the story mode so that's actually a big difference for me.
 Other than that, I mainly just spent time with the puppy so it was relaxing, but I never really hunkered down to recover and be more productive later in the day.

+**12/18/2020**
+---
+I finished up the second season of the Mandalorian today.
+It was a fun ride, and I'm curious to see how they move forward with the story.
+I had some work where we were on a frozen pond.
+I was the only one really light enough to shuffle across the ice so I got to skate around while everyone else either broke through the ice or just sat on the bank.
+We weren't successful, but I had a lot of fun.
+Unfortunatley, I don't have a really good mechanism to switch from fairly unexpected work to a productive afternoon so I wasted some time before I had to carpool my sister since her car is states away.
+I was glad to be able to help out family, but I didn't really get much done today.